frctl/fractal/docs/collections.md

 ### Components collection methods

-These methods are provided for working with the components in your library.
+These methods are only available on component collections.

 <!-- ### .count()